The terminal and remote login

 What is a CLI

-CLI (Command Line Interface) also referred to as the Terminal/Command line/UNIX shell/ UNIX terminal refers not to a single program, but an user interface that interprets text inputs to machine understandable instructions.
-Shell is a program(s) that uses this method of interface.
-There are different variants of the Shells as well and a common one is Bash and we shall focus on that during this lesson.
-In addition to being an CLI, bash is also a scripting language.
+The CLI (Command Line Interface) also referred to as the Terminal/Command line/UNIX shell or UNIX terminal, is a user interface that interprets text inputs to machine-understandable instructions.
+Shell is a program that use this method of interface.
+There are different variants of the Shells as well and a common one is Bash, which we will focus on during this lesson.
+In addition to being a CLI, bash is also a scripting language.

 Why do we need to use the terminal